asatarin/test-pages/transcript.md

 description: Transcript
 ---

+Please note that this AI-generated video transcript may contain inaccuracies or omissions.
+I encourage you to use it as a reference only and verify information with the original video if needed.

 <hr>

 0:05 Hi everyone!
 Today, I’m going to be talking about this paper, “How to Find Production Incidents: Empirical Study”.